sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-1/hana-advanced-analytics-teched-1.md

 ---
-title: SAP TechEd, Connect to SAP Web IDE and clone a project
+title: Connect to SAP Web IDE and Clone a Project (SAP TechEd)
-description: Log in to SAP Cloud Platform and use SAP Web IDE to clone a project into your workspace
+description: Log into SAP Cloud Platform and use SAP Web IDE to clone a project into your workspace.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, products>sap-cloud-platform--sap-hana-service, products>sap-web-ide]